Sustainability

 • We were pioneers in the creation of an alternative energy section of our code.
 Since adopting the new language, many communities have reached out to us so they can adopt similar standards.

-• The Municipal Center was built using LEED guidelines, the global standard for design, construction and operation of high-performance green buildings and neighborhoods.
-Our facility have motion operated lights and faucets, recycled carpeting, LED lighting and it is geothermal.
+• The Municipal Center was built using LEED guidelines, the global standard for design, construction, and operation of high-performance green buildings and neighborhoods.
+Our facility features motion-operated lights and faucets, recycled carpeting, LED lighting, and a geothermal system.